ReeceGoding/Frustration-One-Year-With-R/README.md

 -   The factor and ordered data types are definitely the sort of tools that I want to have in a stats language.
-[They’re a bit unpredictable](#factor-variables), but they’re great when they work.
+[They’re a bit unpredictable](#410-factor-variables), but they’re great when they work.

 -   It’s no surprise that an R terminal has fully replaced my OS’s built-in calculator.
 It’s my first choice for any arithmetical task.